openvinotoolkit/openvino/docs/get_started/get_started_windows.md

 This guide uses the public SqueezeNet 1.1 Caffe\* model to run the Image Classification Sample.
 See the example to download a model in the <a href="#download-models">Download Models</a> section to learn how to download this model.

 The `squeezenet1.1` model is downloaded in the Caffe* format.
 You must use the Model Optimizer to convert the model to the IR.
-The `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, `license-plate-recognition-barrier-0001` models are downloaded in the IR format.
-You do not need to use the Model Optimizer to convert these models.

 1. Create an `<ir_dir>` directory to contain the model's IR.

 2. The Inference Engine can perform inference on different precision formats, such as `FP32`, `FP16`, `INT8`.
 To prepare an IR with specific precision, run the Model Optimizer with the appropriate `--data_type` option.